 How much do Google Ads cost?

-The cost of Google Ads can vary widely based on several factors, with industry being one of the most significant influencers.
+However, the cost of Google Ads varies widely based on several factors, with industry being one of the most significant influencers.
 Competitive industries, such as legal, accounting, and real estate, often see higher CPC and cost per lead (CPL) due to the high value of acquiring a new client.

 For instance, in professional services, a new client could represent anywhere from $1,000 to $10,000 in revenue, making even a $10 CPC a worthwhile investment.